nikikilbertus/Sky-MoCa/README.md

 configs = vcat(fill(2000, length(Ts)), fill(1000, length(Bs)-1))
 ```

-Now we can setup the global parameters on a 30<sup>3</sup> grid with open boundaries in the z direction (boundaries in the x and y direction are always periodic)
+Now we can setup the global parameters on a 42 x 42 x 30 grid with open boundaries in the z direction (boundaries in the x and y direction are always periodic)

 ```julia
 anneal = Schedule(Ts, Bs, therm, sweeps, configs)